PeterCamilleri/games_lessons/01/README.md

 ```

-**update** - this event is sent to the window so that it can update any data
+**HelloWorld#update** - this event is sent to the window so that it can update
-for the next frame of our game.
-In this simple case, we just calculate where
+any data for the next frame of our game.
+In this simple case, we just calculate
-on the screen our text image is going to be placed.
+where on the screen our text image is going to be placed.
 ```ruby
 def update
   @x = (self.width-@title.width)/2